microsoft/generative-ai-with-javascript/sessions/02-prompt-engineering.md

 ## Description

-DUnlock the full potential of AI with practical prompt engineering tips!
+Unlock the full potential of AI with practical prompt engineering tips!
 Learn how to craft precise, effective prompts that deliver accurate results.
 Perfect for developers aiming to elevate their AI projects!

 Links:
 - Prompt engineering training: https://aka.ms/genai/prompts